ccswbs/UoGd7-Training/basicbeginner.md

 ![Add New User Image](images/newUser.png)

 ### About User Roles
 In Drupal, access and permissions are granted to defined user roles.
 User roles are in turn assigned to individual users.
-The U of G Drupal platform has the following predefined roles each with unique permissions allowing for different types of users with different capabilities:
+The U of G Drupal platform has the following predefined roles each with unique permissions allowing for different types of users with different limitations on tasks they are premitted to perform:

 * Anonymous User
 * Authenticated User